desmondezo1/ZenRead/CONTRIBUTING.md

 ## How to Suggest a Feature or Enhancement

 If you find yourself wishing for a feature that doesn't exist in ZenRead, you are probably not alone.
 There are bound to be others out there with similar needs.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

-## How to Set Up Your Environment

-Please refer to the `README.md` for instructions on setting up your development environment.

 ## Code of Conduct